Understanding Miracast as a wireless display technology

 Miracast is a standard for wireless connections which defines a protocol to connect external monitors via Wi-Fi to your device.
 It can be described as "HDMI over Wi-Fi", replacing the cable from the device to the display.
 Miracast devices make use of a Wi-Fi connection to deliver audio and video content from one device to another.
 These devices connect directly, so you can do things like watch videos from a smartphone on a big screen television or share a laptop screen with the conference room projector to collaborate in real-time.

 Miracast technology was first introduced in 2012 by the Wi-Fi Alliance.
-Wi-Fi Alliance is a non-profit organization that promotes Wi-Fi technology and certifies Wi-Fi products.
+Wi-Fi Alliance is a non-profit organization that promotes Wi-Fi technology (such as Wi-Fi 6, WiGig, WPA3, etc) and certifies Wi-Fi products.

 Miracast employs the peer-to-peer Wi-Fi Direct standard.
 This technology is based on IEEE WLAN standards i.e. 802.11.
 IEEE 802.11 is part of the IEEE 802 set of LAN protocols, and specifies the set of media access control (MAC) and physical layer (PHY) protocols for implementing wireless local area network (WLAN) Wi-Fi computer communication in various frequencies.
 Miracast devices do not require any home network to exist for making paired connection.
 This is as simple as Bluetooth or Wi-Fi as far as connection establishment is concerned.
 Miracast support H.264 and hence 1080p video and 5.1 surround audio.